-Tell me about your early influences.
+Tell me about your early years.

 What has been your biggest challenge as an entrepreneur?

-What are some leadership lessons you've learned?
+What are some key leadership lessons you've learned over the years?

 How would you describe your leadership style?